eu-digital-identity-wallet/eudi-docs-site/docs/Test/Wallet Application/iOS.md

 	- [presentation-exchange-swift](https://github.com/eu-digital-identity-wallet/eudi-lib-ios-presentation-exchange-swift.git){:target="_blank"}
 	- [openid4vci-swift](https://github.com/eu-digital-identity-wallet/eudi-lib-ios-openid4vci-swift){:target="_blank"}

-4. To run the app on a device, select your app schema and press Run.
+4. To run the app on a device, select your app scheme and press Run.
 Additionally, you need to supply your own provisioning profile and signing certificate in the Signing & Capabilities tab of your app target.

 You will also need to download the Android Verifier app.
 More information can be found [here](../../Verifier Application)